Debunking the Arguments of PseudoSkeptics and Debunkers

 With

-that, let’s begin the debunking of their common arguments now.
-Please enjoy this article and keep an open
+that, let’s begin the debunking of their common arguments.

-argument below so that I can make references to them throughout this article.
+to each pseudoskeptical argument so that I can reference them

 Previous